d2l-ai/d2l-en/chapter_computer-vision/image-augmentation.md

             gutils.split_and_load(labels, ctx), features.shape[0])
 ```

-Then, we define the `evaluate_accuracy` function to evaluate the classification accuracy of the model.
-Different from `evaluate_accuracy`, the function described in the ["Softmax Regression Starting from Scratch"](../chapter_deep-learning-basics/softmax-regression-scratch.md) and ["Convolutional Neural Network (LeNet)"](../chapter_convolutional-neural-networks/lenet.md) sections, the function defined here are more general.
-It evaluates the model using all GPUs contained in the `ctx` variable by using the auxiliary function `_get_batch`.
+Then, we define the `evaluate_accuracy` function to evaluate the classification
+accuracy of the model.
+Different from `evaluate_accuracy`, the function
+described in :numref:`chapter_softmax_scratch` and :numref:`chapter_lenet`, the
+function defined here are more general.
+It evaluates the model using all GPUs
+contained in the `ctx` variable by using the auxiliary function `_get_batch`.

 ```{.python .input  n=36}
 # This function has been saved in the d2l package for future use